Mornington, County Meath: Fisheries and River Boyne

-Mornington was traditionally a fishing village on the River Boyne based on salmon fishing and mussel dredging, however the nature of the area and of a fishing livelihood changed significantly at the time of "The Boom".
-By tradition St. Patrick blessed the fishermen at Inbhear Colpha, were the Colpe stream enters the Boyne in Mornington, as they gave him salmon when he asked for something to eat, in contrast to those on the Ainge, or Nanny Water whom he had cursed for being inhospitable.
+Mornington was traditionally a fishing village on the River Boyne based on salmon fishing and mussel dredging, however the nature of the area and fishing livelihood changed significantly at the time of "The Boom".
+By tradition St. Patrick blessed the fishermen at Inbhear Colptha, were the Colpe (Colptha) stream enters the Boyne in Mornington, as they gave him salmon when he asked for something to eat, in contrast to those on the Ainge, or Nanny Water whom he had cursed for being inhospitable.
 He said then the Mornington fishermen would always have fish.
 The fishery was known as the lord's fishery by the early Stuart period and in 1603 King James granted Sir George Carew, vice-Chamberlain of the Queen "the tithes of the fish of Mornanston in the parish of Colpe".
 Drogheda was given and confirmed in its control of the Boyne and fisheries in 1609 (See above).
 One of the rights attached to holding the monastic lands of Beabeg under the grant at the time of King John (1199–1216) was the 'liberty of keeping a boat on the Boyne with fishing rights and rents out of Marinerstown (Mornington)'.
 This right passed to subsequent owners.

 The fishing by draft nets was done from around 14 set stations and "Boyne salmon fishermen had a particular method of working which involved two men.
 One man stayed onshore holding a rope attached to the net, while the other rowed out into the river with the other end of the net.
 Once the whole net was spread out, the boatman rowed back to shore and the two men pulled the net to shore, trapping fish as it went".
 The salmon boats had a particular stern platform for holding the net.
 Fishing took place from February to August.
 In 2006 amid concerns of dwindling spawning salmon numbers, the decision was taken to ban draft net fishing.
 Of the 50 fishermen then with licenses only 14 remained on and "they came to an agreement with the Inland Fisheries Ireland to take part in a scientific experiment that tags fish caught in the nets, under the eye of fishing inspectors.
 They are then released, allowing them to head back upstream".
 Licences in former times were passed from father to son, with the equipment going with the licence.
 However current licences now run only for the life of the holder making them without commercial value and given the age profile of licence-holders and the delay in the resumption of fishing will inevitably lead to a situation where there are none left to resume the tradition.